Saint-Maur-des-Fossés: Festivals

-Saint-Maur-des-Fossés organize a Short Subject Festival.
-Prizes (2008) : "The Note" by Jon Greenhalgh and Anne-Élisabeth Blateau as best actress.
+Saint-Maur-des-Fossés organizes an annual Short Subject Festival.

 Film and literature

-Saint-Maur-des-Fossés was the filming location for the old-Paris sections of the 1958 Academy award winning film Mon Oncle by Jacques Tati.
+Saint-Maur-des-Fossés was the filming location for the old-Paris sections of the 1958 Academy Award winning film Mon Oncle by Jacques Tati.
 A statue of Tati in character as Monsieur Hulot along with two other characters from the film is visible in the Commune at Place d'Arme.

 Sport

 US Lusitanos Saint-Maur was founded in 1966 by Portuguese immigrants who worked in a factory in the town.
 They play their games at the Stade Adolphe-Chéron.

 Twin towns - sister cities

 Saint-Maur-des-Fossés is twinned with: